anaritavieeira/talento-na-nuvem/README.md

 ## 🟣 exercício 4: contador de idade no ano atual

-objetivo: calcular a idade do usuário a partir do ano de nascimento e do ano atual;
+objetivo: calcular a idade do usuário a partir do ano do seu nascimento e do ano atual;